Subway69/ITECH3201_Assignment2/README.md

 - Implement Commands that will be handled (fly, flights, look, talk)
 - Add logic to NPC class for clues?
 - Refactor smelly classes and methods

+### Discussion
+- System implementation and design, there are a few ways to go about this of various difficulties
+- We're using an "agile" method where features are rapidly implemented and assessed
+- Patterns (State)
+- Ideas
+- How to implement NPCs with clues (I have a few thoughts on this however none I'm too sure of rn)
+- Releases (We're only required to allow for one case to be played however implementing a multiple case game shouldn't be too hard)